plexescor/FocusFlow/(COOL) Lithium.md

 Even rebels have wisdom, and even the wildest hackers must heed these words:

-* FocusFlow is **fully offline**.
+* ViraChrono is **fully offline**.
 Your data never leaves your machine.
 No cloud.
 No telemetry.
 No spies.
 Not a single keystroke escapes.
 Your privacy is sacred.
 * This software comes **as-is**.
 If your computer melts, your cat walks across your keyboard, your coffee spills, or your energy drinks fail to fuel your brilliance… that is **entirely on you**.
-* FocusFlow is powerful, but it is **merely a mirror**.
+* ViraChrono is powerful, but it is **merely a mirror**.
 It will show you where your focus is spent, but it cannot make you productive.
 That part… is all you.

 ---

-## The Philosophy of FocusFlow 💡
+## The Philosophy of ViraChrono 💡

-Why does FocusFlow exist?
+Why does ViraChrono exist?

 Because most productivity tools lie.
 They pretend to help you, but behind the flashy charts and cloud sync, they are **time thieves**.

-FocusFlow is different:
+ViraChrono is different:

 * **Raw.** No fluff, no bells, no whistles.
 * **Private.** All data stays on your machine.
 Always.